 Touch screen pseudo rollovers

-Easily setup finger rollover functionality on a per button/interactive element basis, that mirrors the mouse rollover functionality.
-Activate this function with just one line of code.
+Easily setup finger rollovers on a per button basis, that mirror the mouse rollover.
+Just activate this feature with one line of code.

 Tile based level map support

 The engine supports tile maps via Tiled editor, including collision layers.

 Game camera system allows multiple cameras and includes built-in, easily configurable support for multilayer parallax scrolling.